run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

 * Open the Run:AI user interface and navigate to `Users`.
 Add a Researcher and assign it with a _Researcher_ role.
 * Navigate to `Projects`.
 Edit or create a Project.
 Use the `Access Control` tab to assign the Researcher to the Project.
 * If you are using Single Sign-on, you can also assign _Groups_.
 For more information see the [Single Sign-on](sso.md) documentation.

-## Command-line Interface Access

-To control access to Run:AI (and Kubernetes) resources, you must modify the Kubernetes configuration file.
-The file is distributed to users as part of the [Command-line interface installation](../../../researcher-setup/cli-install#kubernetes-configuration).

-When making changes to the file, keep a copy of the original file to be used for cluster administration.
-After making the modifications, distribute the modified file to Researchers.

-* Under the `~/.kube` directory edit the `config` file, remove the administrative user, and replace it with the __client__ configuration text from `General | Settings | Researcher Authentication` described above.
-* Under `contexts | context | user` change the user to `runai-authenticated-user`

 ## (Mandatory) Kubernetes Configuration